So last year, I joked that the unschooled version of a seventh-grade-ish curriculum plan for 2012-13 was the worst title for a blog post ever.

 - Music: We’re attending a Celtic Thunder concert in October, hitting a couple of local marching-band shows at other times in the fall, attending our area high schools’ spring musicals if possible in the spring, and listening to all sorts of music any time we can.

-- Technology: This is Sarah’s passion.
-She has her own cell phone, tons of social-media accounts, gaming access and more.
-We don’t restrict her in this area because we, as adults, make our living by being online almost every waking hour, and we see Sarah’s skills leading her into a similar path.
-She has great typing skills (over 70 words per minute), and we’re going to continue to get her exposed to as many kinds of technology as possible, both at home and through things like the Bricks 4 Kidz junior robotics camps.
+- Technology: This is Ashar’s passion.
+He has his own cell phone, tons of social-media accounts, gaming access and more.
+We don’t restrict him in this area because we, as adults, make our living by being online almost every waking hour, and we see Ashar’s skills leading him into a similar path.
+He has great typing skills (over 70 words per minute), and we’re going to continue to get him exposed to as many kinds of technology as possible, both at home and through things like the Bricks 4 Kidz junior robotics camps.

 - Home economics: We cook, we clean, we shop.
 In our family, those things aren’t “chores,” they’re just ways we interact together as a family, and we’ll keep doing that.
 Personal finance is another part we lump into this (and it’s also heavily mathematical)!

 - Physical education: We go on lots of hikes.
-Sarah loves to ride her scooter.
+Ashar loves to ride his scooter.
 And our biggest source of exercise is actually part of our science “curriculum” – walking alpacas, maneuvering them through obstacles and otherwise putting in the hard work required on a farm!

 So how and when do we “do” all this stuff?